Wednesday, December 2, 2009

 I then stuck the branches through the card stock and the bird food - and voila!
 One of the easiest projects ever!

-And here is how the low-key, cheap Thanksgiving table.
+And here is the low-key and extremely casual (and cheap!)
+Thanksgiving table.

 Love it!